-Supervision is necessary in order to ensure an excellent service to clients, accountability to employers, monitoring and gate keeping of professional standards, and support, professional and personal development for the practitioner.
+Supervision is needed to ensure an excellent service to clients; accountability to employers; monitoring and gatekeeping of professional standards; professional and personal development and support for the practitioner.

 It is widely accepted that supervision benefits the employer, the employee and service users on a variety of levels.
-First of all, employees have some protected, regular time away from their work in a confidential one-to-one or group setting, where reflection and open discussion can take place in a supportive learning environment, without fear of possible performance management consequences.
+First of all employees have some protected, regular time away from their work in a confidential one-to-one or group supportive setting, where reflection and open discussion take place without fear of possible performance management consequences.
 Working with psychological distress and mental ill health inevitably involves working with issues of risk at times and is associated with higher levels of staff burnout.
-Quality supervision helps employees to manage these factors, reducing risk of stress and burnout.
+Quality supervision can act as a restorative element, helping employees to manage these factors, reducing risk of stress and burnout.
 It also provides opportunities for employees to receive feedback about their work, encouraging high work performance and a positive environment: